 Those who thought that were wrong.

 Butler followed that up with another run to the championship game, this time against another storied program in the UConn Huskies.
-In one of the lowest scoring games in recent memory, the Bulldogs once again fell short and returned home as the runner-ups for the second straight season.
+In one of the lowest scoring games in recent memory, the Bulldogs once again fell short by a final score of 53-41 and returned home as the runner-ups for the second straight season.

 The program has remained stable, making it to the NCAA Tournament every year since 2010 except 2012 and 2014.
 Even while it’s impressive to make the tournament as a mid-major, they’ve failed to advance past the Round of 32 ever since their last championship run.

 Now, they stand on the verge of getting over that hump, but standing in their way is a team that is very similar to them: the Middle Tennessee Blue Raiders.